 Are you planning to hike the Narrows in Zion National Park?
-Hiking the narrows is an incredibly unique experience.
+Hiking the Narrows of Zion is an incredibly unique experience.
 That’s what makes it so special, but it’s also why hiking the Narrows for beginners can feel so intimidating!
 Beginners can absolutely do the Zion narrows day hike, and this guide has all of the tips you need to know if you’re hiking the Narrows at Zion for the very first time.
 Read on for all of my best tips for hiking the Narrows!
 And if you’re looking to do some more hiking while you’re visiting Zion, you’ll also love these 5 easy hikes in Zion that are perfect as day hikes, too.

 - Things to know when planning to Hike the Narrows at Zion National Park for Beginners

 - How Long Does it Take to Hike the Narrows?

 - Do You Need a Permit to Hike the Narrows from the Bottom Up?